ziutek/mymysql/doc/readme.md

 The code of this package is carefuly written and has internal error handling using *panic()* exceptions, thus the probability of Go bugs or an unhandled internal errors should be very small.
-Unfortunately I'm not a MySQL expert, so bugs in the protocol handling are possible.
+Unfortunately I'm not a MySQL protocol expert, so bugs in the protocol handling are possible.

 ## Instaling